aws/aws-encryption-sdk-cli/README.rst

 Configuration Files
 -------------------
-As with any CLI where the configuration can get rather complex, you might want to use a configuration file to define some or all of your desired behavior.
+You can save ``aws-encryption-cli`` parameters and values in configuration files.
+When you refer to the configuration file in a command, the parameters and values in the file are added to the command, just as if you had typed them.
+This feature lets you standardize and reuse parameter values, and prevents typing errors.

 .. warning::

-   There is a `known issue with config file parsing in Windows`_.
-Including single or double quote characters in a config file on Windows will fail until we fix this issue.
-Please let us know if this impacts you in the linked GitHub issue.
+   There is a `known issue with configuration file parsing in Windows`_.
+On Windows only, configuration files cannot contain quotation marks (single or double). ``aws-encryption-cli`` commands fail if they refer to configuration files that contain quotation marks.
+If this affects you, please let us know by filing an issue in our `GitHub`_ repo.

-Configuration files are supported using Python's native `argparse file support`_, which allows you to write configuration files exactly as you would enter arguments in the shell.
-Configuration file references passed to ``aws-encryption-cli`` are identified by the ``@`` prefix and the contents are expanded as if you had included them in line.
-Configuration files can have any name you desire.
+Configuration files are supported by using Python's native `argparse file support`_, which allows you to write configuration files exactly as you would enter arguments in the shell.

+Configuration files are text files.
+They can have any valid file name and extension.

+To refer to a configuration file in an ``aws-encryption-cli`` command, prefix the file name with ``@``.

 .. note::

-   In PowerShell, you will need to escape the ``@`` symbol so that it is sent to ``aws-encryption-cli`` rather than interpreted by PowerShell.
+   In PowerShell, use a backtick to escape the ``@`` symbol (```@``) so that the configuration file reference is sent to ``aws-encryption-cli`` and not interpreted by PowerShell.

-For example, if I wanted to use a common master key configuration for all of my calls, I could create a file ``master-key.conf`` with contents detailing my master key configuration.
+For example, to use a common master key configuration for multiple commands, create a ``master-key.conf`` file that contains the parameters and parameter values that describe your master key configuration.

 **master-key.conf**